-As conditioned, the project would maintain sufficient side and rear setbacks from all property lines so that the project would not result in the loss of light or privacy to adjacent neighbors.
+The project would maintain sufficient side and rear setbacks from all property lines so that the project would not result in the loss of light or privacy to adjacent neighbors.
 All development will be contained within the parcel and would not impact development on public lands or rights-of-way.
-As conditioned, the modest reduction in floor area and provisions of additional landscaping will allow full use and enjoyment of neighboring parcels.
+By maintaining required rear and side yard setbacks, reducing the proposed structure to a 30% floor area ratio, providing adequate on-site parking, and landscaping, the propose project will allow full use and enjoyment of neighboring parcels.